mnellemann/hmci/README.md

 # HMC Insights

 **HMCi** is a utility that collects metrics from one or more *IBM Power HMC* systems.
-The metrics data is processed and saved into an InfluxDB time-series database.
+The metric data is processed and saved into an InfluxDB time-series database.
 Grafana is used to visualize the metrics from InfluxDB.

 Metrics includes *Managed Systems*  (the physical Power servers) and *Logical Partitions* (the virtualized servers) running AIX, Linux and IBM-i (AS/400).